Course Online Presence Policy

 Having all courses available on the LMS aids in the continuance of instruction in the event of a natural or man-made disaster.
 The course would be available for posting information and assignments in the event students and faculty were unable to make it to campus for an extended period of time.

-Instructional Technology would expedite auto-creation of courses, removing the requirement for instructors to request courses each semester (unless when merging sections).
+Office of Online Learning would expedite auto-creation of courses, removing the requirement for instructors to request courses each semester (unless when merging sections).

 Auto-creation would aid newly hired faculty as courses would be created for them automatically, saving them from a delay during onboarding and semester start-up.